 - Tack cloth or damp rag

-1. Sand surface smooth with medium grit sandpaper.
+1. Sand surface smooth with medium -100 grit sandpaper.
 Remove dust and grit with a tack cloth or damp rag.

-2. Roll on one coat of white eggshell or satin paint.
+3. Roll on one coat of white eggshell or satin paint.
 Let dry.
 Apply 2 – 3 coats, making sure each coat is dry thoroughly before applying the next.

 Once you like the smoothness of the white paint you can proceed to the veining.

 - Veins in marble usually run on a diagonal and they look like they are under water – slightly blurry.
 I used my tiles as my guides.

-3. The veining is created using a feather.
+1. The veining is created using a feather.
 I bought my feathers at the craft store, but you may find one out in nature to use.

 - Dip the tip of the feather into the lighter grey paint and then draw a diagonal line with the tip of the feather moving it on its side and back and forth as you draw the line.

-6. After the water has dried, use the darker color of paint to accent the veins you have already made.
+4. After the water has dried, use the darker color of grey paint to accent the veins you have already made.
 Use at least 3 different greys and mix some black or white paint into one of the paint mixes to produce another shade of grey.

 Remember to continue the veining down and around the sides of the piece you are working on so the top looks like a slab of marble.
 When you have all the veins and accent veins completed, let dry.

-7. If you look at marble carefully you will see it has some splotchy spots in areas.
+5. If you look at real marble or your marble tiles carefully, you will see it has some splotchy spots in areas.
 To achieve this, dip a toothbrush into white craft paint.
 Move your thumb over the loaded brush to create some paint splotches over some of the veins and white areas.

-8. Run very fine sandpaper over the top to ensure that the veins and splotches are not raised in any area.
+6. Run very fine sandpaper over the top to ensure that the veins and splotches are not raised in any area.
 Remove sanding grit with a tack cloth.